divyansh-2005/GAME_PLAYER/.github/ISSUE_TEMPLATE/add-new-game.md

 name: Add new game
 about: 'Add a new instant play game '
 title: ''
-labels: enhancement, gssoc-ext, level 3
+labels: enhancement, gssoc-ext,hacktoberfest, level 3
 assignees: divyansh-2005

 ---